 Arsenal Credit Union gives back to the local community numerous ways, focusing on activities that help those in need, educating and mentoring youth, and helping protect the environment through recycling efforts.

-In the second semester of the 2015-16 school year, Arsenal brought financial literacy education to students at McCluer North High School in the Ferguson-Florissant School District by providing them with free access to the EverFi™ Financial Literacy – Understanding Money learning platform.
-This web-based program uses the latest in new media technology – simulations, avatars, gaming and adaptive-pathing – to bring complex financial concepts to life for today’s digital generation.
-Through this platform, students became certified in hundreds of topics in personal finance, allowing them to become more informed, responsible citizens.
+EverFi™ Financial Literacy learning platform during the 2016-17 school year.
+This cutting-edge program uses the latest in new media technology – simulations, avatars, gaming and adaptive-pathing – to bring complex financial concepts to life for today’s digital generation.
+Students become certified in hundreds of topics in personal finance, allowing them to become more informed, responsible citizens.

 Arsenal Credit Union strives to be a good environmental steward.
 In order to help the community reduce waste, we provide recycling bins for cans and plastic containers at all our locations and assist with the responsible disposal of paper, by holding several free, public "shred days" throughout the year.
 We continue to revamp our operational processes to use fewer materials, incorporate energy-efficient designs into new branches and recycle as much as possible.
 In 2014, we added collection bins in some of our branches so that old cellphones could be recycled, too.